Photo credits:

 Pro Futura Scientia Fellow, SCAS.

-Researcher in History of Ideas, Stockholm University
+Associate Professor of History of Ideas, Stockholm University

 Linn Holmberg earned her PhD in History of Science and Ideas from Umeå University in 2014.
 Her